pluralsight/guides/draft/html-css/semantic-html/article.md

 The *figure* tag is used to mark up photos, code blocks, diagrams, charts, illustrations etc. Generally, it encloses a content that can be moved away into an appendix.
 Only images related to the content of a page should be enclosed with the *figure* tag (e.g. a logo image).
 Therefore, images like banner ads shouldn't be inside that tag.
 However, there is a way to add semantics to a banner ad and we will cover that in the Microdata section of this tutorial.

 The *figcaption* tag represents a caption or legend for a figure.
 It's optional, so it can be omitted.
-Only one *figcaption* tag can be nested into a *figure*, so if a *figure* contains multiple images, it can be only one *figcaption* for all of them.
+Only one *figcaption* tag can be nested into the *figure* tag, so if a *figure* contains multiple images, it can be only one *figcaption* for all of them.

 For instance, photos of people who liked the article could be enclosed with the *figure* tag.
 Since that information is not so important, it can be nested into the *aside* section: